true-myth/true-myth/README.md

     will remain secondary until a TypeScript rewrite of the whole Folktale library lands... eventually.

-    There's value in both of these approaches, so this library aims to take advantage of the compilers and play in a no-runtime-cost space.
+    There's value in both of these approaches, so True Myth aims to take advantage of the compilers and play in a no-runtime-cost space.

     If you want a JS-focused (rather than TS- or Flow-focused) library which